-- Exchange Visitor Death - Exchange Visitor Missing, Absconder, or Overstay (i.e., whereabouts unknown or intentionally left the program without notifying sponsor) - Serious Behavioral Problems (e.g., substance abuse, bullying, or harassment) - Serious Medical Issues (e.g., cancer diagnosis, surgery, or any condition requiring hospitalization of 48 hours or more)
+- Port of Entry Issues. (found inadmissible resulting in withdrawal of application for admission, expedited removal or Notice to Appear). - Exchange Visitor Death - Exchange Visitor Missing, Absconder, or Overstay (i.e., whereabouts unknown or intentionally left the program without notifying sponsor) - Serious Behavioral Problems (e.g., substance abuse, bullying, or harassment)

-- Serious Mental Health Concerns (e.g., suicidal ideation or attempt, eating disorder, self-harm, psychiatric hold and/or hospitalization, or early program end due to mental health) Sexually-Related Incident or Abuse (e.g., incident or allegation involving sexual exploitation, harassment, assault, or misconduct) - Incident Involving the Criminal Justice System (e.g., arrest, charges, incarceration, detention, or other law enforcement involvement) • Incidents Involving Child Protective Services • Fraud (e.g., visa, immigration, or financial fraud or scam) - Theft of Intellectual Property or Violations of Import/Export Controls Lost or Stolen Immigration Documents (e.g., lost or stolen passport/visa or stolen Form DS-2019) - Unsuitable Host/Work Conditions (e.g., incident or allegation involving workplace bullying, harassment, discrimination, hostile work environment, or work hours and/or wage-related issues) - Actual or Potential Negative Press (i.e., incident expected to bring DOS, the sponsor, or the Exchange Visitor Program into notoriety or disrepute) - Foreign Government Involvement (including Foreign Embassy or Consulate Involvement) - Litigation (Lawsuits) or Other Legal Actions (related to the Exchange Visitor Program, in which a sponsor, site of activity, or an exchange visitor may be a named party) - Public Security Incident or Natural Disasters Directly Involving Exchange Visitor Safety (e.g., bombing, shooting, other acts of violence, civil unrest, fire, tornado, flood, or hurricane)
+- Serious Medical Issues (e.g., cancer diagnosis, surgery, or any condition requiring hospitalization of 48 hours or more) - Serious Mental Health Concerns (e.g., suicidal ideation or attempt, eating disorder, self-harm, psychiatric hold and/or hospitalization, or early program end due to mental health) Sexually-Related Incident or Abuse (e.g., incident or allegation involving sexual exploitation, harassment, assault, or misconduct) - Incident Involving the Criminal Justice System (e.g., arrest, charges, incarceration, detention, or other law enforcement involvement) Incidents Involving Child Protective Services Fraud (e.g., visa, immigration, or financial fraud or scam) - Theft of Intellectual Property or Violations of Import/Export Controls Lost or Stolen Immigration Documents (e.g., lost or stolen passport/visa or stolen Form DS-2019) - Unsuitable Host/Work Conditions (e.g., incident or allegation involving workplace bullying, harassment, discrimination, hostile work environment, or work hours and/or wage-related issues) - Actual or Potential Negative Press (i.e., incident expected to bring DOS, the sponsor, or the Exchange Visitor Program into notoriety or disrepute) - Foreign Government Involvement (including Foreign Embassy or Consulate Involvement) - Litigation (Lawsuits) or Other Legal Actions (related to the Exchange Visitor Program, in which a sponsor, site of activity, or an exchange visitor may be a named party) - Public Security Incident or Natural Disasters Directly Involving Exchange Visitor Safety (e.g., bombing, shooting, other acts of violence, civil unrest, fire, tornado, flood, or hurricane) - Proscribed Antisemitic Actions (e.g., physical actions directed towards Jewish individuals and/or their property, community institutions, or religious facilities that violates the law or university rules) - Serious Violations of University Conduct Rules: (e.g., participation in a building occupation, participation in an unauthorized encampment, disrupting classes, intimidation, harassment, assault) - Terrorist Activity, Endorsing or Espousing Terrorism: (e.g., engaging in terrorist activity; membership in a terrorist organization; endorsing or espousing terrorist activity)

 Remember, for an urgent or life-threatening emergency, call 911 for immediate assistance.
-If you have a nonemergency health concern that requires medical attention, reach out to Student Health Services.
-While oncampus, you can report suspicious activity, crimes, and emergencies to Mason Police at 703-993-2810 (nonemergencies) or 9-1-1 (emergencies).
-Remember to report to OIPS any emergencies INVOLVING AN EXCHANGE VISITOR'S HEALTH, SAFETY, AND WELFARE by calling (703) 993-2970 or emailing ichizhov@gmu.edu
+If you have a non-emergency health concern that requires medical attention, reach out to Student Health Services.
+While on-campus, you can report suspicious activity, crimes, and emergencies to Mason Police at 703-993-2810 (non-emergencies) or 9-1-1 (emergencies).
+Remember to report to OIPS any emergencies INVOLVING AN EXCHANGE VISITOR'S HEALTH, SAFETY, AND WELFARE by calling (703) 993-2970 or emailing ndeola@gmu.edu

 The Department of State also provides a 24 hour/7 days a week J-1 Visa Emergency Hotline toll-free number at 1-866-283-9090.
 The Hotline number is reserved for the use of current exchange visitor participants, or individuals calling on their behalf, in need of immediate contact with the State Department to address a matter concerning their health, safety or welfare.
-More information about the Department of State and J-1 program can be found at: https://jlvisa.state.gov/ GMU students can also find links to many of these resources on the OIPS website.
+More information about the Department of State and J-1 program can be found at: https://j1visa.state.gov/ GMU students can also find links to many of these resources on the OIPS website.